FTLam11/larvata_timesheet/README.md

 * Weekend is work day
 * Assume holidays are manually handled by admin, differs year to year

+### Multiple calendar support
+* Offdays must be associated with a certain calendar
+* Name, default (only one can be default)

 ### Conclusion
 * If a weekday has a row, it is an off day
 * If weekend has a row, it is a work day